-Peter reached under his bed and pulled out two matching battle-suits.
+Peter reached under his bed and pulled out a matching pair of battle-suits.
 He tossed them to Eun and Kora, who caught them against their chests.
-The girls held out the suits, letting them unravel and dangle above the floor.
+The girls held them out, letting them unravel and dangle above the floor.

 “You kept them under your bed?”
-Eun asked, eyebrow raised.
+Eun raised an eyebrow.

 “You should be honored.”
 He grinned.
-“That’s where I keep my best stuff.
-My sheets are drenched in genius-level sperm.”
+“They’ve been drenched in genius-level sperm.”

 “Gross,” Eun muttered.

-Eun and Kora tried a few high kicks and did some range of motion tests.
+Eun and Kora did some range of motion tests.

 “Wow,” Eun remarked.
 The suit was skin-tight, but didn’t pull or catch in the slightest.
 “Feels amazing.”

 “Agree.”
 Kora kick-flipped into an aerial twist, landing in a single-kneed crouch.
-She got to her feet, shadowboxed, then stretched her arms directly overhead.
-“Comfort and support exactly where it’s needed, but no bunching, no tugging.”
+She got to her feet, shadowboxed, then stretched her arms overhead.
+“Comfort and support, but no bunching or tugging.”